 The bill amends various sections of Florida Statutes related to the Florida Public Service Commission (PSC) to enhance its operations and accountability.
 It revises the membership of the PSC from five to seven commissioners, requiring that one member be a certified public accountant and another a chartered financial analyst.
-Additionally, it introduces a new section that mandates all orders issued by the commission to include adequate support and rationale for their conclusions, particularly when accepting or denying settlement agreements.
-The bill also stipulates that the PSC must ensure the allowable return on equity for public utilities does not exceed the national average and establishes a schedule for rate change requests from public utility companies.
+Additionally, the bill mandates that all orders issued by the PSC must include adequate support and rationale for their conclusions, particularly when accepting or denying settlement agreements.
+It also establishes a requirement for the PSC to ensure that the allowable return on equity for public utilities does not exceed the national average for comparable utilities.

 Statutes affected: H 187 Filed: 350.01, 366.07, 377.814